A Blog Solution With Coexisting Themes

 --_config.next.yml Next theme configuration

-For general themes, using hexo generate --config x.yml would be no problem, but the Aurora theme requires a plugin hexo-plugin-aurora that directly affects the hexo command.
-This means that the Aurora theme is mutually exclusive with other themes; with it installed, forget about using other themes.
-Is there really no solution?
-Due to my limited knowledge of npm, the clumsy workaround I thought of is to uninstall the hexo-plugin-aurora plugin when not needed and reinstall it when necessary, keeping the package.json clean.
-Summarizing, for the sake of having these two themes, what we need to do:
+For general themes, using hexo generate --config x.yml is not a problem, but the plugin hexo-plugin-aurora required by the Aurora theme directly affects the hexo command, meaning the Aurora theme is mutually exclusive with other themes.
+If it is present, other themes cannot be used.
+Is there no way around this?
+Due to a lack of understanding of npm, the clumsy solution I thought of is to directly uninstall hexo-plugin-aurora and reinstall it when needed during the build, keeping package.json clean.
+To summarize, for the two themes, we need to:

 Aurora npm install hexo-plugin-aurora hexo generate --config _config.yml

-Next 8 No additional dependencies required hexo generate --config _configsimple.yml
+Next 8 No additional dependencies hexo generate --config _configsimple.yml

-To unify the routing of multiple sites, for instance, if I am currently on www.zair.top/post/a page and want to switch to another theme, I just need to replace www with s, making it s.zair.top/post/a, thereby realizing a quick theme switch.
+Unifying the routes of multiple sites, for example, if I am currently on the www.zair.top/post/a page and want to switch to another theme, I only need to replace www with s, i.e., s.zair.top/post/a, to quickly switch themes.

-The main issue here lies in the .html suffix of the address.
-Generally, ensuring the following fields in the global configuration files of multiple themes are unified should suffice:
+The main issue here is the .html suffix in the address.
+Generally, ensuring the following fields in the global configuration files of multiple themes are unified is sufficient:

 1